lianastaskevica/documentation/introduction.md

 To implement full CSR, we need to completely rework the way how M2 approaches rendering.
 We must get rid of [layout](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/layouts/layout-overview.html) / [template system](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/templates/template-overview.html).
 We need to implement a solution that will be capable of working in the browser (on client), make requests to M2 APIs, and render the information in human-readable format (in HTML).

-## How does ScnadiPWA implement CSR?
+## How does ScandiPWA implement CSR?

 ScandiPWA does not support the Magento layout/template system.
 Therefore, we need a substitution to it but in the client's browser.
 ScandiPWA uses React as a base for its FE because it is the most popular library for modern user interface (UI) development.
 React is a library that allows for a more effective page rendering.
 Instead of changing the whole page, React compares the expected representation of the page with the current one and applies the changes only to the exact part that was changed.